Buddhas in the West Material Archive

 Introduction

 Welcome!
-The Buddhas in the West Material Archive is a public-facing digital scholarship project that catalogues artifacts depicting Buddhist material culture for Western audiences.
+The Buddhas in the West Material Archive is a digital scholarship and social media project that catalogues artifacts depicting Buddhist material culture for Western audiences.
+Our research is driven by a fundamental question: How did a visual literacy of Buddhism spread across the globe in the modern era?

-The selected artifacts comprise a wide variety of print media, ephemera, and other materials.
-Items include seventeenth and eighteenth century copperplate engravings, early nineteenth century lithographs, late nineteenth century newspaper and magazine boxwood engravings, albumen photographic prints, Victorian trade cards, stereoviews, magic lantern slides, postcards, and silent movie production stills.
-We hope this project reveals the diversity of ways in which Buddhist statues, temple architecture, and Buddhist practitioners were depicted and disseminated in the West up through the early twentieth century.
+We hope this project reveals the diversity in which Buddhist statues, temple architecture, and Buddhist practitioners were depicted and disseminated in the West up through the early twentieth century.

-Currently, content is first posted on Bluesky (@buddhasinthewest.bsky.social) and Instagram (@buddhas.in.the.west).
+Currently, each post is released on Bluesky (@buddhasinthewest.bsky.social) and Instagram (@buddhas.in.the.west).
+These micro-study posts are also archived on this website below.

-Finally, other resources found below include links to an archive of social media posts, a Google map of sites pertinent to posted artifacts, related teaching materials, exhibit information, and published scholarship.
+Finally, other resources found below include links to a Google map of sites pertinent to posted artifacts, related teaching materials, exhibit information, and published scholarship.

 Archived Social Media Posts